 2020 will go down as a year to remember for sure.
 The way this story ends is still unknown as of the time of this writing.
 I am writing this in a time where nearly every state is under some type of “Stay at Home” order due to the Covid 19 Virus.
 Staying at home at the end of March and all through April is a very difficult task indeed, especially with nature coming back to life in full force from the long, cold winter just endured.
 On the last weekend just before my home state of North Carolina’s order took place, I spent a Sunday afternoon on the Blue Ridge Parkway in NW North Carolina.
 I visited several areas in one of my favorite places to visit, Doughton Park.
 I was initially scouting for the potential starting place for a hike along Lovelace Creek for a waterfall adventure.
 Once this was done, I stayed in the area for some photos and to just “get away” from all of the Covid 19 news that was getting more depressing as the days went on.
 The weather was simply spectacular on this unusually warm early spring day.

-You may notice on the sign for Wildcat Rock, was also the same sign for Fodder Stack Trail.
+You may notice on the sign for Wildcat Rock, was also the sign for the Fodder Stack Trail.
 I had never taken the time to hike this Fodder Stack Trail or even look it up to see where it went…or so I thought.
-After looking it up, it was a short 1.2 mile or so out and back round trip that just hugs the top of the rim and goes around the Cove.
+After looking it up, it was a short 1.2 mile or so out and back round trip that just hugs the top of the rim and goes around the cove.
 Once at the end, there was nothing really there, but the open views of the cove along the way from the different angles were spectacular.
 On the way back, it hit me…..

 We made it to the top of The Bluffs just fine.
 This overlook was the goal.
 We should have wrapped it up and headed back to the car from here.
 This was the initial plan after all.
 However, once the muscles were all loosened up on my uncle, who was 37 at this time, he decided that we would go a little further.
 I’m positive that us children helped to push him into this decision.
 He was in charge, so on we went for awhile further, on what I now know to be the Bluff Ridge Primitive Trail.
 The hike turned out to much longer than he anticipated.
 I’m only guessing here.
 I can not ask him at this point as he passed away in 2003.
 I am guessing that he sort of remembered the map and thought we would do a loop trail back to the vehicle.

 Finally, with only the smallest amount of light left, we reached the top.
 There was a trail here, going left and right.
 I didn’t know it at the time or for another 35 years for that fact, but this was the Fodder Stack Trail.
 We had made it up one of the most grueling climbs I could ever imagine.
 Not only was there a trail there, but to the left were lights of some kind.
 This was where we might at least find help.
 I can’t remember how far we were, but my guess is that it was 1/4 mile back to the lodge on the Fodder Stack Trail.
-It felt so good to be on a trail, and have my uncle and cousins safely up the mountain.
+It felt so good to be back on a trail, seeing signs of civilization, and having my uncle and cousins safely up the mountain.
 We made our way to the lodge, and were able to use the restroom and get water.

 This map shows where we started, where he hiked is in yellow, and the trail ends at what is called the Caudill Cabin.
-We were only a short ways from the Fodder Stack Trail from the cabin but OMG, what a 1000 ft climb, that short ways on the map was.
+We were only a short ways from the Fodder Stack Trail at the cabin but OMG, what a crazy 1000 ft climb, that short ways on the map was.
 We were taken back to the location where my aunt was, who stayed there just in case we showed back up from that direction.
 It was a very emotional, tearful reunion to say the least.
 She thought that in an instant, she lost her husband, 2 kids, and her nephew, and was thinking this for hours….